itential/iap-helm/README.md

 For more information see the [Cert Manager project](https://cert-manager.io/).

 If `cert-manager` can not be used then the TLS certificates must be manually added to the Kubernetes cluster.
-The Helm templates expect them to be in a secret named `<Chart.name>-tls-secret`.
-It expects the following keys:
+The Helm templates expect them to be in a secret named `<Chart.name>-tls-secret` by default, or a custom name specified by `certificate.secretName` in values.yaml.
+The secret expects the following keys:

 | Key | Description |
 |:----|:------------|